The Barcelona No.1 has been ruled out for the remainder of the season and the World Cup but the coach will rely on Jose Pinto from now on

-The Spain international was stretchered off in the first half of his side’s 3-0 win over Celta and it has been confirmed by the club that the goalkeeper has torn his anterior cruciate ligament.
-The shot stopper is unlikely to play for the Catalans again, as his contract runs out on June 30 and he does not plan to renew it.
+The Spain international was stretchered off in the first half of his side’s 3-0 win over Celta and it has been confirmed by the club that the goalkeeper has torn his anterior cruciate ligament, meaning he is unlikely to play for the Catalans again as his contract runs out on June 30 and he does not plan to renew it.

 Martino, however, says he won’t be looking to bring in a new goalkeeper as the Blaugrana look to maintain their challenges for La Liga and the Champions League.

 "I won’t sign another goalkeeper unless we suffer further misfortune," the Argentine told reporters after the game.

 "It's happened a lot this season and in the case of Victor, it's happened twice.
 I'm not thinking about bad luck or a jinx and I thought everything that could happen had happened already.
 Obviously I was wrong.